How to Clip Cat Claws Safely

 "Why Do I Need to Know How to Clip Cat Claws?"

-Regular nail clipping is part of routine cat care.
-It helps keep your Maine Coon comfortable, prevents damage to your home, and reduces the risk of injury to both your cat and yourself.
+Regular clipping is part of routine care.
+It helps keep your Maine Coon comfortable, prevents damage to your home, and reduces the risk of injury to both your feline friend and yourself.

 closeup of cat having its claw clipped on persons lap